What Is Divinity?

 Balanced Spirituality

-Take a balanced approach by making the necessary adjustments and improvements in body, mind, and soul.
-Your objective is to stimulate the growth of all three but not to overemphasize either one.
-It is your balanced, integrated, and harmonious development of all your personality endowments.
+Take a balanced approach to spirituality by making the necessary improvements in body, mind, and soul.
+Our objective is to stimulate the growth of all three without overemphasizing any of them.
+It is a balanced, integrated, and harmonious development of all personality endowments.

 The best and safest thing is to keep a balance in your life, acknowledge the great powers around us and in us.
 If you can do that, and live that way, you are really a wise man.